Lizhou-Feng/Zhihu-User-Interest-Extraction/README.md

 # Zhihu-User-Interest-Extraction

-Project for undergraduate thesis (Communication University of China, Department of Computer Science, B.E Information Security)
+Project for undergraduate thesis (Communication University of China, Department of Computer Science, B.E Information Security, 2017)

 # Project description
 Raw data was collected from a China Q&A social networking website called "***ZHIHU***".